richarddahl/uno/REFACTOR.md

 - All deprecated `json_encoders` have been removed from model_config across the codebase.
 - Serialization is now fully modern, idiomatic, and consistent with Uno and Pydantic v2 best practices.
 - All tests for value objects and events pass, confirming the migration is complete and stable.
+- All event replay and aggregate rehydration logic is robust to both dict and object forms for value objects (e.g., Count in Quantity), enabling round-trip serialization and event sourcing.
+- Only uno.sql-dependent infrastructure tests remain as blockers; all domain and event tests pass.

 ### Impact